huji0624/svn_helper/README.md

 How to Use
 ==========
-You can use sth just like svn command but use svn st info as the input source instead of certain path.
+You can use svh just like svn command but use svn st info as the input source instead of certain path.

 Use svn st and you can see these infomation on terminal: